EmptyBucket/FluentSpec/README.md

 ```
 "must" and "must_not" are special reserved words that you must use when implicitly using "MustSpecConfition"
 ## Combining specifications
+#### Combine specifications using unions and, or and apply negation not to them
 ```csharp
 new NullSpec<decimal>()
 	.Or(new MinSpec<decimal>(0)